sima-11/SMSegmentView/README.md

 ```

 #### Optional Step
-You can programmatically select/deselect a segment by calling `selectSegmentAtIndex(index: Int)`.
+You can programmatically select/deselect a segment by assign an integer to `selectedSegmentIndex`.

 # Support Vertical Mode
-You can organise all segments vertically by setting the `segmentMode` as `.SegmentOrganiseVertical`.
-It is set to `.SegmentOrganiseHorizontal` by default.
+You can organise all segments vertically by setting the `organiseMode` as `.Vertical`.
+It is set to `.Horizontal` by default.

-E.g. `segmentView.segmentMode = .SegmentOrganiseVertical`
+E.g. `segmentView.organiseMode = .Vertical`

 <p align="center"><img src ="/Screenshots/example_vertical.png"/></p>